-WCASD Board of Directors Approves Budget for 2020-21 School Year
+WCASD Board of Directors Approves Proposed Final Budget for 2021-22 School Year

-Based on the proposed final budget, the real estate tax rate for Chester County will not increase over the previous year’s budget of 21.6622 mills, and the rate for Delaware County will increase by .40 mils to 16.6626 mills, an increase of 2.5 percent over 2019-20.
-The average assessed home value in Chester County is now $189,850, and the average assessed home value in the Delaware County portion of the district is $285,700.
-Assessed value is approximately one-half of a home’s actual market value.
-At the proposed rate increase, the average tax hike would be $0 for Chester County residents and $115 for Delaware County residents.
+Based on the proposed final budget, if approved, the real estate tax rate for Chester County will increase by .62 mills to 22.27, an increase of 2.8 percent, and the rebalanced millage rate based on the county-wide reassessment for Delaware County will be 9.61, an increase of 1.4 percent over 2020-21.
+The average assessed home value in Chester County is now $189,850, which is approximately one-half of the home's market value.
+The average assessed home value in the Delaware County portion of the District is $502,336, which represents 100 percent of the market value.
+At the proposed rate increase, the average tax hike would be $115 for Chester County residents and $67 for Delaware County residents.
 The differences in county average assessments account for formula differences resulting in the differing tax rates.